artze/movie-titles/README.md

 * Instance variables in `movieService` redundant for `getMovieData` method.
 * 'Watch Now' is simply a visual dummy.
 * Organize css better.
+* Styling is optimized for screen size of > 1920px.
+Styling for smaller screen sizes would have been done had there been more time.